State Management

 What is State Management?

-In the world of NOAA web app development, we frequently deal with various forms of data, from user inputs like form data to environmental statistics such as fish populations or weather changes.
+NOAA web apps frequently deal with a variety of data.
+Data can range from user-generated form data to environmental statistics such as fish populations or weather changes.
 State management is our tool for keeping track of all these changes efficiently.
-Think of it as a digital notepad that records every update and change within the app, ensuring we always have the most current information at our fingertips.
+Think of it as a digital notepad that records every update and change within the app.
+This ensures we always have the most current information at our fingertips.

 Why Use State Management in NOAA Apps?

-• Stay Updated: It allows us to display the most up-to-date information to our users, ensuring accuracy and reliability.
+- Stay Updated.
+Display the most up-to-date information to our users.
+This ensures accuracy and reliability.

-• Work Offline: It enables our apps to function even in the absence of an internet connection, storing data locally and syncing it back to our servers once a connection is re-established.
+- Work Offline.
+Our apps can function even without an internet connection.
+We do this by storing data locally and syncing it back to our servers once a connection is re-established.

-For sharing and managing state across different parts of our applications, we use a feature called React Context.
-This is akin to creating a communal space where any component of our app can easily access or update shared information, eliminating the complexity of passing data through multiple layers.
+We use a feature called React Context to share and manage states across different parts of our applications.
+This creates a communal space where any component of our app can easily access or update shared information.
+This feature eliminates the complexity of passing data through multiple layers.

 How We Implement State Management